 b) by consultation in the interval between RAs, after adoption by an SG, according to provisions contained in § A2.5.2.3.

-A2.5.2.1.2 SGs will evaluate draft new Questions proposed for adoption against the guidelines set forth in § A1.3.1.16 of Annex 1 and will include such evaluation when submitting them to administrations for approval according to this Resolution.
+A2.5.2.1.2 SGs will evaluate draft new Questions proposed for adoption against the guidelines set forth in § A1.3.1.16 of Annex 1 and will include such evaluation when submitting them to Member States for approval according to this Resolution.

+[Editor’s note: This is the only instance where the text refers to “administrations” instead of “Member States”.
+It is proposed to maintain consistent terminology across the text. ]

 A2.5.2.1.3 Each Question shall be assigned to only one SG.